joawan/todo-api-sls/README.md

 ```

 ### Todo
-* Add CORS
 * Improve error handling
 * Use Lambda Error Regex to get Gateway to respond with other than 200
-* Look into response models for Gateway
 * Look into Swagger documentation of API